BROADSoftware/HADeploy/docsite/docs/plugins_reference/elastic/elasticsearch_indices.md

 ## Synopsis

-Allow definition of a list of Elasticserch indices.
+Allow definition of a list of Elasticsearch indices.

 ## Attributes